This site examines the negative events increasingly happening in our world.

 The head of the WHO, Dr Tedros, was praising Beijing’s response to the virus and downplaying its seriousness for quite a while.
 It was only some months later that he was warning the world to take the virus much more seriously.
 By this time the pandemic was totally obvious.
 It would certainly appear that the PRC government pressured the WHO to ignore the seriousness of Covid-19 until the contagion had well and truly spread.

+Taiwan is probably the country in the word that has had the most successful response to the virus with few cases and hardly any deaths.
 It achieved this without even imposing lockdowns apart from the isolation and monitoring of returned travellers.
 Taiwan reacted earlier than anybody else to the virus by ignoring what China and the WHO were saying and implementing sensible measures such as mask wearing and contact tracing.

 When Australia’s PM, Scott Morrison, announced the banning of arrivals from China and advised Australians not to travel there on 1 February, the Beijing government complained bitterly.
 It certainly appears that it wished the virus to spread as far as possible globally.